silkimen/cordova-plugin-advanced-http/README.md

 ```

 #### failure
-The error function receives a response object with 3 properties: status, error and headers.  **status** is the HTTP response code as numeric value. **error** is the error response from the server as a string.  **headers** is an object with the headers.
+The error function receives a response object with 4 properties: status, error, url, and headers (url and headers being optional).  **status** is the HTTP response code as numeric value. **error** is the error response from the server as a string. **url** is the final URL obtained after any redirects as a string. **headers** is an object with the headers.
 The keys of the returned object are the header names and the values are the respective header values.
 All header names are lowercase.

 Here's a quick example: